tabaraei/LTAF-detection/README.md

 ## Dataset
 The algorithm was developed and tested on the Long Term Atrial Fibrillation (LTAF) database [^2][^3], consisting of 84 ECG recordings from patients with paroxysmal or persistent AF, most with a 24-hour duration.
 The entire database comprises nearly 9 million beats, with 59% occurring during AF.

+> [!IMPORTANT]
+> In order to be able to run the code, make sure to:
+> 1) Download the WFDB package from [here](https://physionet.org/physiotools/matlab/wfdb-app-matlab/wfdb-app-toolbox-0-10-0.zip), unzip the folder, and put the contents of `mcode` folder into the project directory as `<LTAF-detection>/packages/wfdb`.
+> 2) Download the LTAF dataset from [here](https://physionet.org/static/published-projects/ltafdb/long-term-af-database-1.0.0.zip) and put all the contents in `<LTAF-detection>/data/LTAF`.

 ## Algorithm
 ![ECG 1](https://github.com/tabaraei/LTAF-detection/blob/master/plots/ecg1.png)
 ![ECG 2](https://github.com/tabaraei/LTAF-detection/blob/master/plots/ecg2.png)